awsdocs/amazon-lumberyard-release-notes/archive/1.20/fixes.md

 # Fixes<a name="lumberyard-v1.20-fixes"></a>

-Lumberyard Beta 1\.20 resolves earlier problems\.
-Choose a topic area to learn more about the related fixes\.
+Lumberyard Beta 1.20 resolves earlier problems.
+Choose a topic area to learn more about the related fixes.

 **Topics**
 + [Audio](#audio-fixes-v1.20)